lucasmc64/experiments/voting-program/README.md

 ## :scroll: Some details

-- The back end is made with Java.
+- This project is made with Java.

 ## :thinking: How to run the project on my machine?